You might not have any symptoms of chronic obstructive pulmonary disease (COPD) until it’s somewhat advanced.

 When to Call a Doctor

-The following symptoms can mean that you have an infection or a more severe worsening of COPD.
-Call your doctor within 24 hours if you notice these things:
+These symptoms can mean that you have an infection or your COPD is getting worse.
+Call your doctor within 24 hours if you notice:

 - You’re out of breath or coughing more than usual.